jericleceta/gettingandcleaningdata/README.md

 The activity IDs and the subject IDs are loaded in the same way and given column names appropriate for the tidy data.
 After this, all the data frames are merged by *cbind*.

-The activity IDs are translated into activity names using the activity_labels text file and the *merge* command.
+The activity IDs are translated into activity names using the *activity_labels.txt* file and the *merge* command.

 The *reshape2* package is used to specify the variables and the IDs *activity.name* and *subject.id*.
 Then it is modified to get the mean for each activity and subject.